The rise of FOMO and night-time phone use

 "Use your thoughts and feelings to propel and harness the intrinsic motivation to achieve your own goals," McLaughlin said.
 "It's also beneficial to realise you can't judge a book by its cover.
 The outward image people project on social media isn't necessarily truthful -- you're never getting the entire story."

-There is some hope in sight for those worried about whether they should be booking themselves into a technology addiction rehabilitation clinic – Deloitte believe that the ‘newness’ of smartphones, a nine-year old technology, is behind the current surge in use: “As with most emerging technology, consumers will need to learn how best to run their lives with smartphones, as opposed to having their lives run by their devices,” said Paul.
+There is some hope in sight for those worried about whether they should be booking themselves into a technology addiction rehabilitation clinic – Deloitte believes that the relative ‘newness’ of smartphones and ever-expanding uses, is behind the surge in addictions: “As with most emerging technology, consumers will need to learn how best to run their lives with smartphones, as opposed to having their lives run by their devices,” said Paul.